ThienAn233/ThienAn233.github.io/_pages/about.md

 I graduated with honors from the [Mechanical Engineering program](https://fme.hcmut.edu.vn/) at [HCMUT](https://en.wikipedia.org/wiki/Ho_Chi_Minh_City_University_of_Technology) (2021-2024).

-My interests include the fundamentals of control theory and optimal control 🔬.
+My interests include the fundamentals of control theory, dynamical systems, and data-driven modelling  🔬.

 I love wandering 🚊, playing sports 🏊.
 I also enjoy cooking 🍜 and have a great passion for learning 📝.